 When weak acid is partially dissociated to H3O+ ion and respective anion and formed anion is not stable in the water, that acid is called as a weak acid.
 That anion has the capability of reacting with a H2O molecule and obtain a proton from H2O molecule.
 Nitrous acid, acetic acid, formic acid are several examples for weak acids and we will teach you how to calculate pH of these weak acidic solutions in series of tutorials.

-As previously mentioned, weak acid dissociate partially to hydronium ions (H3O+) ion and respective anion.
-As an example, when acetic acid (CH3COOH) is partially dissociated in water, acetate ion (CH3COO-) and hydronium ion (H3O+) ions.
+As previously mentioned, a weak acid dissociates partially to hydronium ions (H3O+) ion and respective anion in water.
+As an example, when acetic acid (CH3COOH) is partially dissociated in water, acetate ion (CH3COO-) and hydronium ion (H3O+) ions are given.

-As an example, concentrations of CH3COOH and H3O+ are listed below.
-Then you can understand that H3O+ concentration is very less compared to the CH3COOH concentration.
-Later in this tutorial, we do few example problems to calculate H3O+ concentration and pH of several weak acids.
+Here in this tutorial, we solve few problems to calculate H3O+ ion concentration and pH of several weak acids.

-When weak acid gained the equilibrium, we can apply equilibrium expression.
+When weak acid gained the equilibrium after some time, we can apply the equilibrium expression.
+At equilibrium, concentrations of weak acid, respective anion and hydronium ions are kept unchanged.

 Ka depends on the acid and the temperature.
 When concentrations are taken in mol dm-3 units, Ka also has the mol dm-3 units.